Meg Ryan: Personal life

 Ryan married actor Dennis Quaid on February 14, 1991.
 They have one child together, Jack Quaid, born April 24, 1992.
 She and Quaid announced their separation in June 2000, and their divorce became final in July 2001.
+There were allegations of infidelity on both sides, and Quaid added that Ryan's fame was a factor in the divorce.

-In 2000, Ryan became romantically involved with actor Russell Crowe while working on their film Proof of Life.
+Ryan became romantically involved with actor Russell Crowe while working on their 2000 film Proof of Life, but said Quaid not being faithful ended her marriage.
+"Russell didn't break up the marriage."

 In January 2006, Ryan adopted a 14-month-old girl from China whom she named Daisy True.
 From 2010 to 2014, Ryan was in a relationship with American singer-songwriter John Mellencamp.
 They reunited in 2017, and Ryan announced their engagement on November 8, 2018.
 In October 2019, it was reported that Ryan had ended their engagement.

-Politics
+Political views

 Ryan has publicly supported the Democratic Party, especially its environmental protection programs and initiatives.
 In 2003, she supported Wesley Clark's campaign for U.S. president.
 She later supported John Kerry in the 2004 presidential election campaign.

 Filmography

 Awards and nominations

-Ryan has received multiple awards and nominations throughout her career including three Golden Globe award nominations for Best Lead Actress in a Motion Picture – Comedy or Musical for her performance in such romantic comedies as When Harry Met Sally...
+Ryan has received multiple awards and nominations throughout her career, including three Golden Globe Award nominations for Best Actress – Motion Picture Comedy or Musical for her performance in the romantic comedies When Harry Met Sally...
 (1989), Sleepless in Seattle (1993) and You've Got Mail (1998).